Transparency Series I: Diving Into Composable Smart Contracts

 Developing An Audit Mindset

-Our team prides itself on our focus towards consistent personal growth.
-To assist new and experienced auditors with developing an audit mindset, fun and educational challenges are encouraged.
+Our team prides itself on our focus on consistent personal growth.
+To assist new and experienced smart contract auditors with developing an audit mindset, fun and educational challenges are encouraged.
 CTFs like Ethernaut, DamnVulnerableDeFi, and Capture-the-Ether as well as Bug Bounty programs sponsored in the space all assist in honing skills between audits.